jmnaste/AI-Workflow-Automation/auth/README.md

 Environment variables:

-- `MIGRATE_AT_START`: set to `true` to run Alembic `upgrade head` on container start.
-Default: disabled.
+Migrations at container startup have been removed.
+Use the manual, versioned SQL under `auth/migrations/` to apply changes and keep the Alembic version table stamped for compatibility.
 - `MIGRATIONS_DATABASE_URL` (optional): if set, overrides `DATABASE_URL` for running migrations.
 - `SERVICE_SEMVER` (optional): semver string to record in the registry/history (defaults to the app version `0.1.0`).

 Behavior:

-- On start, a small launcher acquires a Postgres advisory lock, executes Alembic `upgrade head`, then launches Uvicorn.
+On start, the launcher simply starts Uvicorn.
+Database migrations are not run automatically.
 - The Alembic version table is `auth.alembic_version_auth`.
 - `auth.schema_registry` records the current service semantic version and Alembic revision applied.
 A historical log is kept in `auth.schema_registry_history`.